 - The contributions they make to in-class discussions

-- Challenge questions for children to apply learning and to demonstrate depths of understanding
+- Questions for children to apply learning and to demonstrate depths of understanding

 - Capture pupil voice at regular intervals